Bridging Continuous and Discrete Spaces: Interpretable Sentence Representation Learning via Compositional Operations: Method

 \subsection{Problem Definition}

-In this work, we are interested in learning sentence embeddings that can be interpreted in the following ways.
-These include two compositional operations:
+Our notion of interpretable sentence representations centers around the ability to interpret embedding vectors and simple transformations defined over them in the embedding space, as human-comprehensible sentences and sentence operations in the text space.
+In other words, our goal is to establish \begin{itemize}[leftmargin=*] \itemsep{-0.1em} \item a mapping between embedding vectors and sentences, which allows us to both encode sentences into vectors and decode vectors into sentences; \item a mapping between certain simple transformations over vectors and certain sentence operations, which allows us to manipulate sentence semantics in the embedding space. \end{itemize}

-\begin{itemize}[leftmargin=*] \itemsep{-0.1em} \item \textit{Sentence Fusion}: Given the embeddings of two sentences, an embedding of their fusion, which contains information from both sentences, can be inferred. \item \textit{Sentence Difference}: The embedding of the difference between two sentences can be inferred from their embeddings.
+In this work, we explore the plausibility of supporting several common sentence operations that are previously studied as individual sequence-to-sequence generation tasks \cite{geva2019discofuse,botha2018learning,filippova2013overcoming,rush2015neural}.
+These include the following compositional operations: \begin{itemize}[leftmargin=*] \itemsep{-0.1em} \item \textit{Sentence Fusion}: Given the embeddings of two sentences, an embedding of their fusion, which contains information from both sentences, can be inferred. \item \textit{Sentence Difference}: The embedding of the difference between two sentences can be inferred from their individual embeddings.
 To avoid ambiguity, we restrict this definition to only cases where the first sentence contains the whole information of the second sentence.
 In other words, sentence difference is essentially defined as an inverse operation of sentence fusion. \end{itemize}

-In addition, we consider the following compression and reconstruction operations that help interpret the meaning of any calculated sentence embedding vector.
+In addition, we consider the following compression operation, as well as sentence reconstruction that help interpret the meaning of any sentence embedding vector.

 \begin{itemize}[leftmargin=*] \itemsep{-0.1em} \item \textit{Sentence Compression}: Given the embedding of a sentence, we seek to infer the embedding of the compression or summarization of this sentence. \item \textit{Sentence Reconstruction}: The content of the original sentence can be recovered from its sentence embedding.
-This property is the foundation for the sentence operations discussed above, allowing us to examine the content of sentence embeddings and establish a bi-directional mapping between sentences and the embedding space. \end{itemize}
+This property serves as the foundation for interpretability, as it allows us to understand the semantics of any sentence embedding vector, including those computed by applying the sentence operations (in the form of vector transformations) in the embedding space. \end{itemize}